heaths/azure-sdk-for-rust-proto/README.md

 This separates the `Context` from client method options, such that the options are considered service method options e.g., optional parameters, from client method options e.g., tracing, retry options, etc.

+This example also shows a proposal of a client method returning a `Result<Response<T>>` that allows you to get a response and decide later to deserialize

 Similar pros and cons to [client_new_method_params], but:

 **Pros**